dotnet/docs-maui/docs/platform-integration/device/geocoding.md

 ---
 title: "Geocoding"
 description: "Learn how to use the .NET MAUI Geocoding class in the Microsoft.Maui.Devices.Sensors namespace.
-This class provides APIs to both geocode a place mark to a positional coordinate, and reverse geocode coordinates to a place mark." ms.date: 05/23/2022
+This class provides APIs to both geocode a placemark to a positional coordinate, and reverse geocode coordinates to a placemark." ms.date: 05/23/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices", "Microsoft.Maui.Devices.Sensors"]
 ---

 # Geocoding

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IGeocoding` interface.
-This interfaces provides APIs to geocode a place mark to a positional coordinates and reverse geocode coordinates to a place mark.
+This interfaces provides APIs to geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark.
 The `IGeocoding` interface is exposed through the `Geocoding.Default` property.

 The `Geocoding` and `IGeocoding` types are available in the `Microsoft.Maui.Devices.Sensors` namespace.